 written by Emma Morrow

-Coral Lozada is a graduate research assistant with the Harte Research Institute for Gulf of Mexico Studies and a Wes Tunnel Fellow working toward her PhD.
-She is studying the livelihood transitions that people are experiencing in coastal communities around the Gulf of Mexico.
+Coral Lozada is a Postdoctoral Research Associate with the Harte Research Institute for Gulf of Mexico Studies.
+She studies the livelihood transitions that people are experiencing in coastal communities around the Gulf of Mexico.

 At a young age, Coral moved with her family from Puerto Rico to Texas, though many members of her family still reside in Puerto Rico.
 Growing up, her two older brothers often shared their adventure stories involving the sandy beaches and crystal blue waters from back home.
 Thus, Coral developed what she calls “Reverse Little Mermaid Syndrome,” always looking for opportunities to get in the ocean.
 When she was a child, her dream job was to be a mermaid.
 When she was 15, her parents offered her two choices: they could throw her the traditional quinceañera, or they would pay for her to travel to Australia to participate in the “People to People” student program.
 Following her true passion, Coral chose Australia and got to experience her own adventures along the Great Barrier Reef.
 “It was like going from zero to sixty!”
 When she returned to Texas, she knew she wanted to pursue a career involving the ocean.
 Her Aunt, who works for the Environmental Protection Agency, was also influential, encouraging Coral to choose science.